grafana/writers-toolkit/docs/sources/_index.md

 <!-- vale Grafana.Exclamation = YES -->

 We're glad you're here to help make our technical documentation even better.
-We develop content that leads our users to success using Grafana products.
-We want to empower everyone to create content experiences that are consistent and apply Grafana’s voice and tone; so that our documentation is truly a reflection of who we are.
+We aim to develop content that leads our users to success using Grafana Lab's products.

+By creating this toolkit, we want to empower everyone to create content experiences that are consistent and apply Grafana Lab's voice and tone; so that our documentation is truly a reflection of who we are.

-This toolkit is for anyone who writes or edits customer-facing technical documentation for Grafana.
+This toolkit is for anyone who writes or edits customer-facing technical documentation for Grafana Labs.
 Use it as the source of truth for voice and tone, grammar and style, templates, and much, much more.

+You'll notice that this section doesn't strictly follow our style guidelines.
+The intent of this page is to give you an introduction to our contributor's toolkit and not to provide an example of how to write at Grafana Labs.

 This toolkit consists of two guides:

-- Style Guide
+- Style guide
-- Writing Guide
+- Writing guide

 ## Iteration is our friend

 This is just a start.
 We will continue to share our guidelines and seek feedback and iterate.
 Our hope is that these pages and our understanding continues and evolves over time.
-We will expand to include Design, Internationalization, Accessibility; the list goes on.
+Over time, we will expand to include Design, Internationalization, Accessibility; and so on.